eirikurorri/lucifer/README.md

 Use left, right to move around, a and d to swipe to the left and right, and s to slow down.

 Implemented using the Löve game engine as a part of the Computer Game Design and Development at Reykjavik University in May 2014.
+Developed by Eirikur Orri Olafsson and Thordur Thorsteinsson.

 License: MIT License, see http://opensource.org/licenses/MIT Lucifer sprite character by Gudbjorg Hlin Gudmundsdottir, license: http://creativecommons.org/licenses/by-nc/4.0/